Great-Sun-Group/credex-core/README.md

 ### Licensing Summary

 This customized licensing approach ensures the integrity and unity of the credex ecosystem as a shared economic network that all can access and benefit from, while still encouraging community engagement and experimentation, economic research, and the development of interdependent software ecosystems that retain the option to self-fund and charge for their own software in whatever way they choose.

-## Neo4j Databases

-Credex-core runs on two neo4j databases.
-LedgerSpace is the shared ledger containing the full state of the credex ecosystem.
-SearchSpace contains only unredeemed credexes, and is optimized to find credloops.
-On every credloop found and cleared, LedgerSpace is updated accordingly.

-## Express.js Server

-The express.js server is initialized in `src/index.ts`, which provides the cronjobs and endpoints that power the ecosystem and enable members and client apps to interact with its ledger.

-### Cronjobs

-The src/core-cron/ module hosts the cronjobs:

-- DailyCredcoinOffering runs every day at midnight UTC, calculating the value of 1 CXX and updating all ecosystem values accordingly.
-- MinuteTransactionQueue runs every minute, clearing credloops of value creation across the ecosystem.

-### Endpoints

-Endpoints and routes are deployed for the modules: Member, Account, Credex, Avatar, and AdminDashboard.
-Endpoints for the Dev module are included in development and staging deployments, but not in production.